OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 }
 ```

 You can then call it after the add-in successfully logs the appointment notes.
-For example, you can call it from **LogCRMEvent** as follows.
+For example, you can call it from **logCRMEvent** as follows.

 ```js
 function logCRMEvent(appointmentEvent) {